 - 1. Using the local Safeguarding Children Partnership Levels of Need, decide whether or not there are sufficient grounds for suspecting significant harm, in which case a referral must be made to the C-SPA or local equivalent and the police if it is appropriate. - 2.
 Normally try to discuss any concerns about a child's welfare with the family and where possible to seek their agreement before making a referral to the C-SPA or local equivalent.
-However, this should only be done when it will not place the child at increased risk or could impact a police investigation.
+However, this should only be done when - It will not place the child at increase risk or - Sexual/organised abuse is suspected or - The fabrication of an illness is suspected or - Where the discussion could impede a police investigation or social work enquiry.

 The child's views should also be taken into account.

-If there are grounds to suspect a child is suffering, or is likely to suffer, significant harm or abuse the DSL must contact the C-SPA or local equivalent by sending a Request for Support Form by secure email to: cspa@surreycc.gov.uk or contact the C-SPA on 0300 470 9100 or local equivalent (details in Appendix 4).
+- 3. If there are grounds to suspect a child is suffering, or is likely to suffer, significant harm or abuse the DSL must contact the C-SPA or local equivalent by sending a Request for Support Form by secure email to: cspa@surreycc.gov.uk or contact the C-SPA on 0300 470 9100 or local equivalent (details in Appendix 4).
 If a child is in immediate danger and urgent protective action is required, the police (dial 999) must be called.
-The DSL must also notify C-SPA or local equivalent of the occurrence and the action taken. - 3.
-If the DSL feels unsure about whether a referral is necessary, they can phone the C-SPA or local equivalent to discuss concerns. - 4.
-If there is not a risk of significant harm, the DSL will either actively monitor the situation or consider offering Early Help. - 5.
+The DSL must also notify C-SPA or local equivalent of the occurrence and the action taken. - 4.
+If the DSL feels unsure about whether a referral is necessary, they can phone the C-SPA or local equivalent to discuss concerns. - 5.
+If there is not a risk of significant harm, the DSL will either actively monitor the situation or consider offering Early Help. - 6.
 Where there are doubts or reservations about involving the child's family, the DSL should clarify with the C-SPA or local equivalent or the police whether the parents should be told about the referral and, if so, when and by whom.
-This is important in cases where the police may need to conduct a criminal investigation. - 6.
+This is important in cases where the police may need to conduct a criminal investigation. - 7.
 When a pupil needs urgent medical attention and there is suspicion of abuse the DSL or their Deputy should take the child to the accident and emergency unit at the nearest hospital, having first notified the C-SPA or local equivalent.
-The DSL should seek advice about what action the C-SPA or local equivalent will take and about informing the parents, remembering that parents should normally be informed that a child requires urgent hospital attention. - 7.
+The DSL should seek advice about what action the C-SPA or local equivalent will take and about informing the parents, remembering that parents should normally be informed that a child requires urgent hospital attention. - 8.
 The exception to this process will be in those cases of known FGM where there is a mandatory requirement for the teacher to report directly to the police.
 The DSL should also be made aware.